 Alice’s Adventures in Wonderland – Lewis Carroll

 I thought I’d end on a surprise!
 Not only is Alice’s Adventures in Wonderland one of the most unexpected entries, but it actually came up as the top result in one survey of the British reading public!
 Doesn’t that seem odd?
 A children’s book (a very easy read, it goes without saying) beats out War And Peace!
 My best guess is that everyone is emotionally attached to the Disney film they grew up with, and they figure it’s just as good.
-Far be it for me to dissuade them, but in my opinion they’re missing out!
+Far be it for me to dissuade them, but I’ve got to say I think they’re missing out!
 Carroll’s true brilliance and cleverness and wordplay can only be seen on the page… Read my full review here.